stanley-1/tp/docs/team/stanley-1.md

 * **New Feature**: Added support for Facebook and Instagram social media handles. [\#36](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/36), [\#37](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/37)
   * What it does:
-    * Allows users to add Facebook and Instagram social media handles that conform to the prescribed regex, for a contact.
+    * Allows users to add Facebook & Instagram handles that conform with prescribed regex, for a contact.
   * Justification:
     * Users can conveniently add and access a contact's Facebook and Instagram pages as SociaLite supports these two commonly used platforms.
   * Highlights: